robor97/robor97.github.io/_posts/2021-07-15-What-does-Platform-Engineering-man-to-me.md

 ## Rob R

-"Platform Engineering to me means being part of a team containing an infrastructure team, a software engineering team, and a Dev-ops team.
+"Platform Engineering to me means being part of a collaborative team containing an infrastructure team, a software engineering team, and a Dev-ops team.
 The goal of this team is to enable application developers to dekliver value to their clients end users in a faster, more reliable and easier manner"